Categorical Tori: The classif ication

 in $\vC^2(BT_2;\ZZ)$.
 The last isomorphism in \eqref{eq:H^4} is the inverse of the connecting homomorphism for the short exact sequence of presheaves

 Let $J=\mu\tensor\lambda$.
-As in Remark \ref{rem:Chern-Weil}, the transition function for $\LE_{-J}$ is the inverse multiplier.
-So, Construction \ref{cons:mbg} associates to $-J$ the multiplicative bundle gerbe corresponding to the $U(1)$-valued \v Cech-simplicial 3-cocycle The image of this cocycle under the connecting homomorphism is the integral 4-cocycle
+As in Remark~\ref{rem:Chern--Weil}, the transition function for $\LE_{-J}$ is the inverse multiplier.
+So, Construction~\ref{cons:mbg} associates to $-J$ the multiplicative bundle gerbe corresponding to the $U(1)$-valued \v{C}ech-simplicial 3-cocycle $(1,\lambda(m)\mu(y),1,1)$.
+The image of this cocycle under the connecting homomorphism is the integral 4-cocycle

-The general case now follows from Remark \ref{rem:homom} together with the fact that any choice of $J$ can be written as linear combination of summands of the form $\mu\tensor\lambda$. \end{proof} \begin{Rem} In particular, we have seen that the underlying gerbe of any multiplicative bundle gerbe on $T$ is trivial.
-This is consistent with work of Waldorf \cite[Prop.2.10]{Waldorf:Multiplicative_bundle_gerbes_with_connection}, who identifies the forgetful map
+The general case now follows from Remark~\ref{rem:homom} together with the fact that any choice of $J$ can be written as linear combination of summands of the form $\mu\tensor\lambda$. \end{proof} \begin{Remark} In particular, we have seen that the underlying gerbe of any multiplicative bundle gerbe on $T$ is trivial.
+This is consistent with work of Waldorf \cite[Proposition~2.10]{Waldorf:Multiplicative_bundle_gerbes_with_connection}, who identif\/ies the forgetful map